ThreeWasTaken/git-tree/README.md

 # Why?

 Git already provides:

 - `git diff`
 - `git grep`
 - `git ls-tree`

-But none of them provide a structured visual overview of:
+But none of them provide a visual tree overview of:

 - changed files
 - search results
 - repository structure

 `git-tree` tries to bridge that gap with a lightweight Git-native UX.

----

-# Requirements

-- Bash
-- Python 3
-- Git

 ---